Dnhpsr/Dian_Mini_Project_Merchants/README.md

 ## Postman collection

+- Here is the postman collection if you need to run the API using postman: [./Mini Project Merchant Service.postman_collection.json]
-Here is the postman collection and environment if you need to run the API using postman -> [Environment & Collection](https://api.postman.com/collections/22921760-94a6b7ab-eb93-470c-af49-57ff765d9b60?access_key=PMAT-01GXV6W4Z9DMH67Y6RVYWM93Y0)
+- Here is the postman environment if you need to run the API using postman: [./Mini Project Merchant Service.postman_environment.json]

 ## API Endpoint